 On Tuesday June 28

 - Frederick made his junction with Keith.
-The bridge was rightly secured with party of dragoons and foot left on the right bank of the Elbe to occupy a height which covered Leitmeritz.
+The bridge was rightly secured by a party of dragoons and foot left on the right bank of the Elbe to occupy a height that covered Leitmeritz.

 - Frederick, worried by Loudon's manoeuvres, sent Frei-Infanterie de Angelelli, Zieten Hussars and Seydlitz Hussars to reinforce Asseburg's detachment on the Paskopole.
 He also sent Hagen Infantry, Kleist Infantry and Bayreuth Dragoons under Major-General Bülow to occupy Trnowan (present-day Trnovany).
 Finally, 5 sqns of Szekely Hussars remained on the right bank of the Elbe to secure the flank.

 - Moritz's Corps (now including Bevern's Corps) continued its retreat, marching from Luschtenitz to Jung-Bunzlau across the Iser and encamped between Bokowna (present-day Bukovno) and the river.

 - 2 bns of Slavonisch-Gradiskaner Grenzer and 500 hussars were sent from Brandeis to harass Moritz's Corps during its march towards Jung-Bunzlau